syncfusion-content/javascript-docs/js/PivotGrid/OLAP-Getting-Started.md

 The “url” property in PivotGrid widget points the service endpoint, where data are processed and fetched in the form of JSON.
 The service used for the PivotGrid widget as endpoint are WCF and WebAPI.

-N> The above "GettingStarted.html" contains WebAPI URL, which is **“/OLAPService”**.
-Suppose if you are using WCF service then the URL would look like **"/OLAPService.svc"**.
+N> The above "GettingStarted.html" contains WebAPI URL, which is **“/Olap”**.
+Suppose if you are using WCF service then the URL would look like **"/OlapService.svc"**.

 ### WebAPI

 **Adding a WebAPI Controller**

-To add a WebAPI controller in your existing Web Application, right-click on the project in Solution Explorer and select **Add > New Item.** In the **Add New Item** window, select **WebAPI Controller Class** and name it as “OLAPServiceController.cs”, click **Add.**
+To add a WebAPI controller in your existing Web Application, right-click on the project in Solution Explorer and select **Add > New Item.** In the **Add New Item** window, select **WebAPI Controller Class** and name it as “OlapController.cs”, click **Add.**

 Now WebAPI controller is added into your application successfully which in-turn comprise of the following file.
 The utilization of this file will be explained in the following sections.

-* OLAPServiceController.cs
+* OlapController.cs

 N> While adding WebAPI Controller Class, name it with the suffix “Controller” that is mandatory.
-For example, in demo the controller is named as “OLAPServiceController”.
+For example, in demo the controller is named as “OlapController”.

-Next, remove all the existing methods such as “Get”, “Post”, “Put” and “Delete” present inside `OLAPServiceController.cs` file.
+Next, remove all the existing methods such as “Get”, “Post”, “Put” and “Delete” present inside `OlapController.cs` file.

 {% highlight c# %}

 namespace PivotGridDemo
 {
-    public class OLAPServiceController : ApiController
+    public class OlapController : ApiController
     {

     }